ItalyStrap/finder/README.md

 ## Basic Usage

-### Feature: search the specialized file inside directories
+### Feature: search the first file available inside many directories

     Given a list of file name
         And a list of directories to search on
     When I search a file
-    Then the highest specialized file is returned
+    Then the first available file is returned

 **Basic example**